ademola-raimi/newsletter/readme.md

-Welcome to small Newsletter-Application API built with Lumen 5.8
+Welcome to a small Newsletter-Application API built with Lumen 5.8

 To get started, Create a file in the root directory of the project, call it `.env`.

-Copy, paste and modify the following file with your environment configuration set up of your database configuration in the env as follow:
+Copy, paste and modify the following into your environment configuration set up.
+Your database configuration in the .env file should be as follows:

 APP_ENV=local
 APP_DEBUG=true